allenai/document-qa/README.md

 ### SQuAD
 Use "docqa/eval/squad_eval.py" to evaluate on paragraph-level (i.e., standard) SQuAD.
 For example:

-`python docqa/eval/squad_eval.py -o output.json --ema -c dev /path/to/model/directory`
+`python docqa/eval/squad_eval.py -o output.json -c dev /path/to/model/directory`

 "output.json" can be used with the official evaluation script, for example: